About the COVID-19 Vaccines

 On this page, you will find responses to the Frequently Asked Questions (FAQs) put to the council around the Vaccine programme in Hounslow.

 (Available vaccines, side-effects, ingredients)

-Both the Pfizer/BioNTech and Oxford/AstraZeneca COVID-19 vaccines are now available.
-Both vaccines have been shown to be safe and offer high levels of protection and have been given regulatory approval by the MHRA.
+The Pfizer/BioNTech, Oxford/AstraZeneca and Moderna COVID-19 vaccines are now available.
+All vaccines have been shown to be safe and offer high levels of protection and have been given regulatory approval by the MHRA.

 - Pfizer/BioNTech Vaccine Information

 You will be offered specific vaccinations based on your age; if you are under 40 you will only be offered the Pfizer or Moderna vaccines.

 Are there any side effects?